Minority entrepreneurship in the United States: Reparative efforts

-Beginning in the 1970s, the U.S. government has passed legislation to undo the harm of redlining.
+Beginning in the 1970s, the U.S. government passed legislation to undo the harm of redlining.
 In the 1970s, the Community Development Block Grant, with the included Community Reinvestment Act, forced banks to meet the credit needs of the communities within which they were located.
 In the 1980s, the federal government piloted low-income housing tax credits to entice private investors to fund affordable housing projects.
 In the 1990s, the HOME program gave municipalities specific resources for low-income housing.
 The vast majority of these investment efforts were meant to create affordable housing, and viewed home ownership as the path to generate community wealth.

 More recent developments, such as the creation of opportunity zones in 2017, allows and incentivizes more diverse avenues of investments into communities.
 Another example is the State Small Business Credit Initiative, which provides states with capital to provide to either venture capital or lending programs, and allows states to tailor their funding to the specific needs of minority entrepreneurs in their area.

 Barriers to entry

 Minority entrepreneurs face multiple barriers to entry that contribute to a continued disparity in rates of entrepreneurship among different groups.
-These include the competition with larger corporations whose profits move outside neighborhoods, and the difficulties of acquiring venture capital.
+These include competition with larger corporations whose profits move outside neighborhoods, and the difficulties of acquiring venture capital.